AdobeDocs/experience-manager-learn.zh-Hant/help/cloud-service/forms/doc-gen-forms-cs/create-jwt.md

 	            long now = System.currentTimeMillis();
 	            Long expirationTime = now + TimeUnit.MINUTES.toMillis(5);
-	            String privateKeyString = getCredentials.getPRIVATE_KEY();
+                // get the private key string from the service credentials String privateKeyString = getCredentials.getPRIVATE_KEY();
 	          //The JWT signature algorithm we will be using to sign the token SignatureAlgorithm sa = SignatureAlgorithm.RS256;